ATTron/chessdotcom-go/README.md

     }
 ```

+Endpoints used as defined at https://www.chess.com/news/view/published-data-api

-Complete Documentation can be found at https://pkg.go.dev/github.com/ATTron/chessdotcom-go
+Complete documentation can be found at https://pkg.go.dev/github.com/ATTron/chessdotcom-go